vatsjijj/slate/README.md

 Slate is also currently an **NVIDIA** image, as I am new to this and am not sure how to publish a separate NVIDIA package.

+New Slate ISOs are built every day at 11 AM UTC.

 # Installing
 You can either rebase your current system image on Slate, or you can download the occasional ISO file from Actions.